krosk/fastswitch-notes/notes.md

 #### Hosting many OS
 Our implementation platform has 1Gb of RAM, with about one quarter reserved for devices.
 The memory requirement of Android 4.0 is big (__TODO add a source?__), therefore we can host at most two instances, with enough memory for each instance to run a few apps.
 The _initial_ instance will have the full memory at its disposition on boot, so there is no differences with a regular mobile device.
 The _initial_ instance is able to make room for a second instance, load and boot it.
 Boot time of a secondary instance is the same as a regular boot.
 And once booted, it is possible to switch from one instance to the other (see below).
 It is also possible for an instance to request a few sections from the other instance.

-The only lacking function is how to close an instance. (__TODO bug here, can't even power off the smartphone__)
+On another direction, initiating a power off request will effectively power off the device, even if there still are _sleeping_ instances.

 #### Switching instance